 IMPACT ETHICS: MAKING A DIFFERENCE IN BIOETHICS

-IE is managed by the Novel Tech Ethics research team (www.noveltechethics.ca) in the Faculty of Medicine at Dalhousie University (Halifax, Canada).
+IE is managed by the Memorial University Centre for Bioethics (www.mun.ca/bioethics/) at Memorial University in St. John’s, Newfoundland and Labrador, Canada.
+Founded in 2013 by the Novel Tech Ethics research team in the Faculty of Medicine at Dalhousie University (Halifax, Canada), IE moved to Memorial University in 2019.

 What is Impact Ethics?